neu-rah/lazy-docs/README.md

 ** *notes* **
 - memory files are not watched for changes
 - this module does not support multiple methods for the same file
-- docPool can be shared by modules as it does not list contained files or info
+- docPool can be shared by modules as it does not list contained files

 TODO LIST: